forderud/RunInSandbox/ComElevation.md

 ## How to configure COM servers to always run as admin _without_ UAC

+**WARNING**: This will introduce a privilege escalation vulnerability if not used carefully.

 `Component Services` (dcomcnfg.exe) can be used to explicitly set the user account used for out-of-proc COM servers.
 This can be used to make a COM server always run with admin privileges without requiring any UAC prompt.
 Also need to explicitly call `CoInitializeSecurity` in the COM server to enable low privilege clients to connect.

-**WARNING**: This will introduce a privilege escalation vulnerability if not used carefully.

-Instructions:
+![DCOM_RunAs](DCOM_RunAs.png)

+### Instructions to test
-* From dcomcnfg.exe configure the COM server to always run through an administrative account.
+* From `dcomcnfg.exe` configure the COM server to always run through an administrative account.
 * Verify that the account have sufficient filesystem permissions to run the COM server.
 * To test, run `RunInSandbox.exe TestControl.TestControl` from a limited account.
 This will trigger creation of a TestControl.exe under an admin account with a COM communication channel between the processes.

-![DCOM_RunAs](DCOM_RunAs.png)

 CoCreateInstance calls from non-admin accounts will now start the COM server using an admin account.